May 29, 1928 – March 17, 2021

 Early on, Freddie played with the Cootie Williams band, traveling in the South.
 When he came to NY, he gigged often with vibist Joe Roland, played with Art Blakey, toured in Europe with Rolf Erickson, and worked with Mingus' Jazz Workshop in NY and San Francisco.
 After "The Connection," he had the opportunity to record that music, and more, on the Blue Note label, and play with Coleman Hawkins, Tina Brooks, Sonny Rollins, Lou Donaldson and others.

-Known as "The Ghost," Freddie is known for staying out of the limelight at times.
-He's currently playing and recording in the Washington, D.C. area.
+Known as "The Ghost," Freddie was known for staying out of the limelight at times.
+He played and recorded in the Washington, D.C. area for several years, but spent his last years in New York City.